 Set Up a Knowledge Base

-Here at Wrike, to give everyone easy access to up-to-date information, accurate instructions, and time-saving templates.
+Here at Wrike, we use an internal knowledge base to give everyone easy access to up-to-date information, accurate instructions, and time-saving templates.

 Here's how our internal knowledge base works: